 Total Eclipse in the Park

-Total Solar Eclipse Events Planned
+Total Solar Eclipse in the Park

 Three Total Eclipse in the Park celebrations are planned at Klondike Park in Augusta, Broemmelsiek Park in Defiance and Quail Ridge Park in Wentzville.
 These exciting events will be limited to 1,000 guests per park and each guest will receive a pair of commemorative eclipse glasses for safe viewing.